tablelandnetwork/docs/docs/fundamentals/chains/README.md

 ### L2 variants

 The most commonly used L2 types come in two flavors: **rollups** and **sidechains**.
 Currently, Tableland supports rollups like Optimism & Arbitrum, which are both "optimistic" rollups.
 For reference, there also exists "[zero knowledge](https://ethereum.org/en/developers/docs/scaling/zk-rollups/)" ("zk") rollups.
-The primary difference between the two is that optimistic rollups _are_ optimistic; batches of transactions are posted on-chain and assumed valid (unless challenged via [_fraud proofs_](https://ethereum.org/en/glossary/#fraud-proof)).
+The primary difference between the two is that optimistic rollups _are_ optimistic; batches of transactions are posted onchain and assumed valid (unless challenged via [_fraud proofs_](https://ethereum.org/en/glossary/#fraud-proof)).
 Zk-rollups provide the validity proof by design but are still nascent.

-Both rollups and sidechains operate an off-chain network.
+Both rollups and sidechains operate an offchain network.
 L2 nodes are running the same execution layer as Ethereum ("EVM") and allow users to "bridge" assets to the L2 network using a bridging contract, which locks the assets up on the L1.
 As users are leveraging an app deployed on L2 for its scaling and associated cost benefits, the L2 data is posted back to Ethereum L1, periodically.

 There is plenty of research and resources that describe considerations and differences between [optimistic rollups](https://ethereum.org/en/developers/docs/scaling/optimistic-rollups/), [zk-rollups](https://ethereum.org/en/developers/docs/scaling/zk-rollups/), and [sidechains](https://ethereum.org/en/developers/docs/scaling/sidechains/).

 ### Optimistic rollups

-- Off-chain network of nodes running the EVM.
+- Offchain network of nodes running the EVM.
-- On-chain smart contract bridge.
+- Onchain smart contract bridge.
 - Inherits L1 security.
 - Actors periodically post batched transaction data (as _calldata_) to the L1, using the bridge contract.
 - The bridge contract _self-enforces_ L2 transaction validity with [_fraud proofs_](https://ethereum.org/en/glossary/#fraud-proof) where _anyone_ can make a challenge to the data posted to L1 — if successful, the L2 re-executes the txs and updates the L2 state.

 ### Sidechains

-- Off-chain network of nodes running the EVM.
+- Offchain network of nodes running the EVM.
-- On-chain smart contract bridge.
+- Onchain smart contract bridge.
 - _Partially_ inherits L1 security but uses a separate consensus mechanism.
 - Actors periodically post batched L2 transaction data (as _calldata_) to the L1, using the bridge contract.
 - The correctness of the batched data posted to L1 is not openly challengeable nor self-enforcing but is managed by a set of trusted parties.